The various types of non-Hodgkin's lymphoma are divided into high-grade (fast-growing) and low-grade (slow-growing).

 Swollen lymph glands (lymph nodes)

-The most common early symptom is to develop one or more swollen lymph nodes in one area of the body - most commonly the side of the neck, an armpit or the groin.
+The most common early symptom of a non-Hodgkin's lymphoma is to develop one or more swollen lymph nodes in one area of the body - most commonly the side of the neck, an armpit or the groin.
 The swollen lymph nodes tend to be painless and gradually become bigger.
 They can sometimes be painful though.

 If the affected lymph nodes are in the chest or tummy (abdomen), you may not be aware of them in the early stages of the disease.